What is Management by Objectives? Here’s all you need to know

 4. Effective communication and leadership: Success depends on strong communication skills from managers to convey expectations.
 Provide feedback, and address concerns, supported by leadership guidance and conflict resolution.

-Examples of Management by Objectives (MBO)
+Examples of Management by Objectives (MBO).

 General Electric (GE) successfully implemented MBO, who set ambitious yet achievable goals for each division.
 GE closely monitored performance against these targets, which contributed to its emergence as a global powerhouse across various industries.